England has moved to Plan B in response to the risks of the Omicron variant.

-- Leisure centres in the Derbyshire Dales, operated on our behalf by Freedom Leisure, have been forced to close due to the new restrictions.
-Freedom Leisure have issued a guarantee stating if you are a member paying for Fitness, Learn to Swim or any other type of membership you won’t lose out.
+- Leisure centres in the Derbyshire Dales, operated on our behalf by Freedom Leisure, reopened on 2 December with some restrictions but had to close again on 31 December due to new Tier 4 restrictions, followed by the new national lockdown.
 Use this search facility to find your local leisure centre for more details.

 - Parks and open spaces: Our parks have remained opened throughout the pandemic.
-Play areas within our parks reopened from 4 July and are permitted to stay open during the second lockdown, but splashpads remain closed.
+Play areas within our parks reopened from 4 July and are permitted to stay open during the latest lockdown.
+Splashpads and tennis courts are closed.
 Please observe social distancing and coronavirus restriction rules.